Telecommunications in Timor-Leste: Radio

-There are at least 21 radio stations in East Timor.
+There are at least 21 radio stations in Timor-Leste.
 The main station is Radio Timor Leste, broadcasting in Tetum, Portuguese and Indonesian.
 Other radio stations include Radio Kmanek, and Radio Falintil, and Radio Renascença, while there are also FM retransmissions of RDP Internacional from Portugal, Radio Australia, and the BBC World Service.
 Community radio stations broadcast around the country, in regional languages such as Tokodede and Fataluku.

 Television

-East Timor has one national public broadcaster, Televisão Timor Leste or Televizaun Timor Lorosae, which broadcasts local programming in Tetum and Portuguese, as well as retransmissions of RTP Internacional from Portugal.
+Timor-Leste has one national public broadcaster, Televisão Timor Leste or Televizaun Timor Lorosae, which broadcasts local programming in Tetum and Portuguese, as well as retransmissions of RTP Mundo from Portugal.

 In May 2007, RTTL's television and radio services became available via satellite, using a transponder leased from Telkom Indonesia.

 In February 2009, TVTL began carrying programmes from Rede Globo in Brazil.

 Internet

-The first Internet connection in East Timor was made by the United Nations APDIP Programme in 1999 to support UNTAET, the UN Transitional Administration.
+The first Internet connection in Timor-Leste was made by the United Nations APDIP Programme in 1999 to support UNTAET, the UN Transitional Administration.
 This consisted of a C Band link to Singapore Telecom.
 The initial bandwidth was 256 kbit/s.

-The Internet country code for East Timor is .tl.
+The Internet country code for Timor-Leste is .tl.
 This code was officially changed from .tp (for Portuguese Timor) when the country achieved its independence on 20 May 2002.

 There are three mobile operators in Timor-Leste providing the bulk of Internet connectivity to the population using 3G, HSDPA, and 4G LTE: